piaudonn/SigninPerformanceData/README.md

 ### Security considerations

 As the scheduled tasks run as `SYSTEM` it is important to keep the scripts in a path where only local administrators have access.

+### TO-DO

+🔲 Implement proper error management
+🔲 Parameterize the file path for smoother deployment
+🔲 Give an example of how to deploy it via group policy and/or Intune
+🔲 Improve stats collection when the device comes back from hibernation (find better event than `CLockAction__SuspendOrResumeLockAppShownWatchdogTimer_Activity`)